Collective Cultural Schizophrenia: A Reflection on Society’s Hidden Affliction

 The Evolution of Human Consciousness Through Language and Storytelling

-This separation and awareness allowed for the creation of and a more conscious engagement with predictive mechanisms and goal-setting neural algorithms, enabling humans to consider more choices than purely instinctive responses would allow.
+This separation and awareness allowed for the creation of and a more conscious engagement with predictive mechanisms and goal-setting neural algorithms, enabling humans to consider more choices than purely instinctive responses or pain avoidance subroutines would allow.
 The knowledge of separation from the environment became an important input into human awareness.
 This separation facilitated a subject/object relationship, setting the knower apart from the world they were once united with both biologically and spiritually.
 Through this very process the universal experience of duality was birthed, and humanity was expelled, metaphorically, from the Garden of Eden.
 Guess when religion’s many narratives began, if you dare.

 Language allowed us to articulate our thoughts and experiences, creating a distinction between the knower (the self) and the known (the external world).
 The introduction of language allowed humans to express abstract concepts, share knowledge, and collaborate on a scale previously unimaginable.
 This cognitive leap facilitated the development of culture, the transmission of knowledge across generations, and the ability to predict and plan for future events.
 In essence, language became the bedrock upon which human civilization was built.